romi/romi-rover-build-and-test/oquam/docs/Readme.md

 takes to follow the two segments of the original path that go through the junction point.
 This follows from the fact the the speed along the x-axis remains the same in both cases.
-Following the orginal straight path for ∆t/2 the junction y=0 is reached starting from y0 with speed vy0 after a time ∆t/2:
+Following the orginal straight path and starting from y0 with a speed of vy0, the junction y=0 is reached after a time ∆t/2:

          y0 + vy0·∆t/2 = 0 ⇒ y0 = vy0²/a                      (3)

-(2) and (3) combined gives: ym = vy0²/2a
+(2) and (3) combined gives us that: ym = vy0²/2a

 The error ym should be smaller than the maximim deviation d.